-If the point of the operating model is to execute how the business model needs to function, then as part of any transformational change programme moving towards this new TOM, it would need to be aligned to changes required in the overall strategy of the business.
-This would cover any changes to the goals and objectives within its overall Mission and Vision, to its business model, and the new or increased value that the organisation is set to deliver from the changes.
+If the point of the Operating Model is to execute how the Business Model needs to function, then as part of any transformational change program moving towards this new TOM, it would need to be aligned to changes required in the overall strategy of the business.
+This would cover any changes to the goals and objectives within its overall Mission and Vision, to its business model, and the new or increased value that the organization is set to deliver from the changes.

 This is why I have described the whole strategy lifecycle as a journey, with the 5 stages of THE STRATEGY JOURNEY and the 5 models of THE STRATEGY JOURNEY Framework.
 A business enterprise is a living entity, that is constantly changing on its journey.